 - Social signs of stress include: Intolerance for others, lashing out

 Legal and General have implemented a fantastic strategy for raising awareness of stress in the workplace, their major initiative this year is to encourage more conversations in the workplace about mental health.
 They’re aiming to reduce stigma around mental health so it’s discussed more openly as a physical health concern.
 They’ve implemented a number of health and wellbeing strategies that are open, inclusive and flexible to all employees.

-At Off Limits Corporate Events we’ve developed a number of personalised events with our mindfulness expert Diana Luke, she has over 20 years of experience running mindfulness workshops for corporate clients.
+At Off Limits Event Professionals we’ve developed a number of personalised events with our mindfulness expert Diana Luke, she has over 20 years of experience running mindfulness workshops for corporate clients.
 Mindfulness is great way to improve team building in the workplace with workshops requested by clients to help team bonding dynamics and boost individual morale.
 The workshops range from Balanced Bites, Health in Mind to Stress Buster sessions.
 Each session is tailored to an individual client to help develop calmness, confidence and self-control.
 It’s a good opportunity to be active, eat well and manage your time for resting and relaxing.
 The workshop will help create a soothing, harmonious environment to help individuals to become relaxed, reenergised and ready to tackle the workplace more positively and focused.